 Art Glass Plate ‘Ashetier Charger’ By Stuart Akroyd

-LIMITED EDITION: THIS IS No. 13 OUT OF 16
+LIMITED EDITION: THIS ART GLASS PLATE IS No. 13 OUT OF 16

-This art glass plate is an epic piece of glass.
-This Art Glass Plate is an absolute masterpiece.
+This glass art plate is an epic piece of glass.
+It truly is an absolute masterpiece of form and finish.
 If you are looking for the centrepiece of all centrepieces then this is it.

 A joyful composition of amethyst purple and reseda green in a perfectly balanced swirl of glass.

 Each art glass plate is made using an adapted Venetian encalmo technique, after making the component parts, the glass is reheated the pieces are then picked up and blown to form the bowl.
 The whole process takes place over a 3 day period.

 Please Note: All images are studio shots and actual pieces will have slight variations in colour vibrancy due to lighting techniques and screen display resolutions.
 All pieces shown are transparent colours and not etched.